bdcbqa314159/reading_books/TimeLine.md

 - Probability for Finance by E. Kopp, J. Malczak and T. Zastawniak
 - Stochastic Calculus for Financ by M. Capiński, E. Kopp and J. Traple
 - Stochastic Interest Rates by D. McInerney and T. Zastawniak
+- Credit Risk by M. Capiński and T. Zastawniak